thedougus/Mot-Lab-Website/content/home/Homepage.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "HSU Academic Motivation & Resilience Lab" subtitle = ""
+title = "Academic Motivation & Resilience Lab" subtitle = "Department of Psychology - Humboldt State University - Arcata, CA"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.